Skip to content

 Maps each verse to Clear, Complicated, Complex, Chaotic, or Confused.

-Mistaking the Complex for the Complicated — treating experience as if it had separable parts you could swap out — is the move Cynefin warns gets you killed.
+Mistaking the Complex for the Complicated (treating experience as if it had separable parts you could swap out) is the mistake Cynefin warns gets you killed.
 Vasubandhu, in verse 1, is preempting it.
-He also preempts the Clear-domain reduction “self is just X” (brain, soul, function, role) by naming both terms — self and dharmas — as upacāra in the same breath.
+He also preempts the Clear-domain reduction “self is just X” (brain, soul, function, role) by naming both terms, self and dharmas, as upacāra in the same breath.
 You cannot escape the Complex domain into a Clear one by pointing at a smaller unit; the smaller units are conventional too.

 Draft not yet reviewed